awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 )
 list(APPEND IDF_EXTRA_COMPONENT_DIRS ${EXTRA_COMPONENT_DIRS})

-# Override the configurations for Amazon FreeRTOS.
+# Override the configurations for FreeRTOS.
-include_directories(BEFORE amazon-freertos-configs)
+include_directories(BEFORE freertos-configs)

-# Add amazon freertos as a subdirectory.
+# Add FreeRTOS as a subdirectory.
 AFR_BOARD tells which board to target.
 set(AFR_BOARD espressif.esp32_devkitc CACHE INTERNAL "")
-add_subdirectory(amazon-freertos)
+add_subdirectory(freertos)

 # Link against the mqtt library so that we can use it.
 Dependencies are transitively
 # linked.